mazes-80/doors/README.md

 * OPEN - This is like default Doors mod, can be opened by any player or dug up.
 * OWNED - This locks the door so that only the owner can open or dig the door.
 * PROTECTED - This locks the door but based on protected area the door sits inside.
+** 1 - any area owner can open/close door
+** 2 - any area owner can open/close door, and make door keys
+** 3 - any area owner can open/close door, make door keys and dig door

 Note: A protection mod must be installed to use Protected mode so that it works properly, not having one running will mean all protected doors will open for